 Michele Van Rensburg

 Grade 3B Teacher

-I’m Sarel from South Africa.
+I am Sarel from South Africa.
 I teach G4.
-I’ve been teaching since 2015, in three different countries.
+I have been teaching since 2015 in three different countries.
 I have a TEFL and a boatload of IT certifications.
-I am a proponent of digital classrooms, and I believe that modern education needs to focus less on memorizing facts and more on critical thinking and research skills.
+I am a proponent of digital classrooms and I believe that modern education needs to focus less on memorizing facts and more on critical thinking and research skills.

 Kids today grow up with the wealth of humanity’s knowledge literally in the palms of their hands.
 My goal is to teach them how to access and utilize that knowledge instead of only using their mobile devices to play Fortnite and look at pictures of handsome K-pop stars.

 I hope that my students’ parents are open minded and forward thinking, so that we can prepare our kids for the digital age.

 Hi.
 My name is Daryl.
 I am a TEFL certified Australian teacher, and I have been living and teaching in Asia for the last eleven years, six of them spent here in Cambodia.
 Prior to starting with CIAPP, I spent four years at Home of English.

 I see CIAPP as a very progressive school with excellent facilities, curriculum, and staff and I am proud to be a part of it again for my third year as a Grade 4 elementary educator.

 My classroom strives to balance conventional “book, pen, and paper” methodology in partnership with the efficiency of digital technology and electronic device usage, in a student centred learning environment.
 Students receive constant group and individual feedback on their efforts and are expected to learn from, contribute to, and measure their efforts, against those of their peers with a view to self directed continuous improvement.

 I look forward to a fun, yet challenging, educational, and rewarding year with my grade 4 students in Campus 2.